Skip to main content

 Customer: Atlas Holz AG

-Application: Storage of solid wood, veneers and premium timber products
+Application: Storage of solid wood, veneers and high-quality timber products

 Initial situation: MOVO mobile racking system installed in 2003 with outdated control and safety technology

-As a specialised timber merchant, Atlas Holz could not afford unplanned downtime or prolonged system shutdowns.
+As a specialised timber merchant, Atlas Holz could not accept unplanned downtime or extended outages.
 At the same time, replacing fully functional mechanical components was neither economically nor sustainably justified.

 • Modernisation without replacing the existing mechanical structure